Gamaliel Public API

 A: Yes, include previous messages in the messages array (standard OpenAI pattern).
 The API is stateless, so you manage history client-side.
 See Conversation History for examples.

-Q: How do I disable or customize scripture links?
+Q: How do I disable scripture links?

 Q: What is preflight validation?